Which Rooms are Requested Most at Value/Moderate Resorts?

 After the ability to create personalized touring plans, my second-favorite TouringPlans tool is the Room Finder with the ability to make a Room Request.
 Resorts at WDW are generally huge and sprawling, and even after you’ve selected one that you think will meet your needs, your actual experience could be wildly different depending on what actual room gets assigned to you.
 Things like the view, the noise level, and walking distances to parking lots, food, pools, and transportation are important.
 And the Room Finder has information about all of those things.

 The example above is what you’ll find in the Room Finder for one of my favorite rooms on property – 4210 at Jambo House.
-Using the information above, I can figure out that I’ll only be paying for a standard view at this particular room, but there are obviously animals in the pictures.
+Using the information on this page, I can figure out that I’ll only be paying for a standard view at this particular room, but there are obviously animals in the pictures.
 And a public comment tells me that this is where animals regularly get fed at night and in the morning – the two times when I’m most frequently in my room anyway!
 It’s also really really close to transportation and the lobby, but it’s very quiet too.

 So that’s my favorite non-DVC room to request.
 Maybe you have a favorite too.
 Let’s see which rooms are most often requested at each value and moderate resort.
 That might save you the trouble of looking up rooms yourself, if you end up liking the same things.

-Last updated April 4, 2023
+Last updated April 9, 2024

 Explain the Math!